ApolloOS/.github/profile/README.md

 Welcome to ApolloOS!

 We currently support Android 14, with the latest security patches from Google.
-(Current: January 2024)
+(Current: February 2024)

 -----------------------------------------------------------------------------
 - Credits: